scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/global-tables.rst

 #.
 Provisioned capacity needs to be sized per region.
     You can’t provision one write unit and have it replicated; each region must handle its own load.

 #.
-Writing to Global Secondary Indexes count.
+Writing to Global Secondary Indexes counts.
     Writing to a global secondary index (GSI) is considered a local write operation and uses regular write units.

 #. rWCUs cannot be reserved.